The Two Person Continuous Loop System, ailment aka The Infinite Loop Method

-For a long time now, I’ve wanted to (and attempted to) climb The Diamond on Longs Peak in the winter.
-Each attempted has ended for one reason or another: pinned down by a blizzard at the base of the North Chimney, a partner with altitude sickness after a bivy on Broadway, ext.
+For a long time now, and I’ve wanted to (and attempted to) climb The Diamond on Longs Peak in the winter.
+Each attempted has ended for one reason or another: pinned down by a blizzard at the base of the North Chimney, purchase a partner with altitude sickness after a bivy on Broadway, ext.
 The most memorable precursor to retreat was looking down at my partner after leading the first 100ft of D7, he was shivering more and more the longer he sat there.
 It was still early in the morning; the sun was still on the face, but it wouldn’t be there for long.

 In order to move fast, we planned on the conventional strategy of leading long, rope-stretcher pitches and leading in blocks.
 But obviously, there was no way he could stay warm while sitting stationary through a long belay.
 On the other hand, if we did shorter pitches, we most likely wouldn’t make it to the top before the end of the day.

 A year or so later, I ran into Joe who had also attempted The Diamond in winter.
 He mentioned trying to use short fixing tactics as a means of both moving a bit faster, and staying warm.
 The idea was that if the leader placed an anchor before the end of the pitch, and continued upward while self-belaying, the second could start cleaning the pitch sooner, and both people would keep warm.